Here's how you can fight back against the damp misting up your windows.

 Making the matter worse

-Leaving damp items such as jackets, umbrellas, car mats or dog towels also contributes to condensation.
+Leaving damp items such as jackets, umbrellas, car mats or dog towels also contribute to condensation.

-Remember to always remove them when you park.
+Remember to always remove them when you leave the car.

 A blocked pollen filter, which cleans air entering the car, can be another possible cause.

-But another likely reason is that the vehicle has a leak somewhere that’s letting water in.
+But another likely reason is that the car has a leak somewhere that’s letting water in.

 It could be in a door, light or sunroof seal, or a leak in the heater matrix.